GJNorman/disPicable-Mpdasmasm/README.md

     disPicable cmp original.hex generated.hex

-note: you will need to provide the "i.inc" file yourself (it can be aquired from MPLAB for example)
+note: you will need to provide the ".inc" file yourself (it can be aquired from MPLAB for example)

 #### Prompt